-With the arrival of autumn’s brisk temperatures and winter quickly approaching, your regular lawn maintenance routines will likely change as you prepare for the upcoming winter season.
+With the arrival of autumn, brisk temperatures will soon be approaching.
+Your regular lawn maintenance routines will likely change as you prepare for upcoming cooler weather.
 While it’s easy to forget about certain tasks such as mowing your lawn, keeping your lawn properly cut is just as important during the cooler season as it is during the summer months.
 As you may presume, lawn maintenance during the fall and winter looks a bit different than lawn maintenance during the spring and summer.
-In this guide, Carolina Fresh Farms walks you through the best lawn mowing tips as you prepare your yard for the winter season.
-Be sure to also check out our blog on How to Prepare Your Lawn for Winter.
+In this guide, Carolina Fresh Farms walks you through the best lawn mowing tips as you prepare your yard for the remainder of the year.

 Why Should You Mow Your Lawn During the Fall?

 Before we explain how to mow your lawn during the fall, let’s first discuss why mowing your lawn before winter is important.
 Generally, grass will stop growing once the temperature drops below 50°F during the day.
 While some cool season grasses will continue growing through even colder temperatures, it’s normal for warm season grass to stop growing anywhere between October and December.
 Once your lawn stops sprouting, mowing your yard will give your lawn a tidy appearance for the winter.
 Additionally, mowing your lawn before winter will promote healthy grass as the temperatures begin to drop.
 As a result, you can expect a healthy, flourishing lawn in the spring.

 How to Mow Your Lawn in the Fall